 We hope you feel more inspired after watching the wedding videos that made it to our short list.
 There is no right or wrong when it comes to your wedding video, so you simply have to focus on a particular style or technique that would do your love story justice.
 After all, the way you retell your story is the reflection of a couple’s personality.

-Wedding videos are no longer bland 4-hour actual day videos with blurry images and cheesy music.
+13 Wedding Videography Styles to Pick from over 30 Great Videographers Wedding videos are no longer bland 4-hour actual day videos with blurry images and cheesy music.
 Modern videographers are much more skilled then that.
-With so many portfolios to view, picking the right person to recreate your “happily ever after” story is no easy feat.
-That’s why we selected a sample of 7 popular video styles...Read More
+With so many portfolios to view, picking the right person to recreate your “happily ever after” story is no easy...Read More

 Copyright © 2016 Perfect Weddings, All Rights Reserved.